LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 On Winning and Dying
 --------------------

-You win the scenario if you escape the dungeon alive or, in scenarios with no exit locations, if you eliminate all opposition.
+You win a scenario if you escape the location alive or, in scenarios with no exit locations, if you eliminate all opposition.
 In the former case, your score is based predominantly on the gold and precious gems you've plundered.
 In the latter case, your score is most affected by the number of turns you spent overcoming your foes (the quicker the victory, the better;
 the slower the demise, the better).
-Bonus points, based on the number of heroes lost, are awarded only if you win.
+Bonus points, affected by the number of heroes lost, are awarded only if you win.
+The score is heavily affected the chosen game difficulty, but not by any other challenges.

-When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the dungeon.
+When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into danger.
 They start their conquest from a new entrance, with no experience and no equipment, and new, undaunted enemies bar their way.
 Lead the new hopeful explorers with wisdom and fortitude!